MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 Doing smaller bit of work suddenly highlights what a headache it is to integrate code.
 This is where a build server really pays of.
 A build server, also called a continous integration server, is a centralized server that builds your project whenever a checkin is done by a developer on the team to version control - it's responsbility is to build the code base in version control, making sure that everything is there and working nicely.
 Once it has a successful build, it then runs the automated developer tests to make sure they are passing.

-##### Version Control System #####

-I'm scared that this is still something I need to mention.
-Part of a base requirement for making a build server is a version control system.
-If you are not using a version control system right now, stop what you are doing and do it.
-I recommend distributed version control systems with a preference for Git - if you don't want to use git that's fine, but use a version control system.

-A quick side note, I once was working with a team that was trying to increase their release cadence.
-One of the first questions I asked was are you using version control to which they responded yes.
-It wasn't until a few days into working with them that I discovered they had their solution under version control, and if you looked in the version controlled reponsitory they had several sub folders eached named after members in the team with an exact copy of the entire solution.
-Version control is not just backup of code - one of the major advantages of version control is resolving merge conflicts.
-This is one of the biggest advantages of using version control.

 ### Collaborative Coding ###